Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-using-multiple-module-declarations.md

 ## Example root module

+This example consists of the following modules:

 ![Example root module composition](./media/400-multi-module-composition.png)

-For this example, we recommend splitting the code across the following files (grouped by folder):
+For this example, we recommend splitting the code across the following files (_grouped by folder for each child module_):

 - root_module/
   - [main.tf](#maintf)